 For decades, many of these regimes relied on food subsidies to ensure stability -- a social contract so pervasive that the Tunisian scholar Larbi Sadiki described it as dimuqratiyyat al-khubz, or "democracy of bread."
 But over the past several years, grain prices reached record levels, and these appeasement policies lost their luster.
 In Tunisia, pro-democracy demonstrations began in late December 2010 with protesters brandishing baguettes.
 In just a few months, a wave of uprisings rippled across the region, toppling Tunisian President Zine el-Abidine Ben Ali and Egypt's longtime ruler, Hosni Mubarak.

 The revolutions, of course, are about more than just bread.
-Middle Easterners want basic human
+Middle Easterners want basic human rights, dignity, and a chance at a decent future -- good jobs at livable wages.
+But when a government puts those things out of reach for the majority of its

 - Full website and iPad access